ncatlab/nlab-content/pages/85.md

   \end{aligned}
 $$

-This uses in particula that for every object $c \in C$ the functor
+This uses in particular that for every object $c \in C$ the functor

 $$
   Hom_C(c,-) = \delta_c